 Cambridge is a historical university city which has been home for the likes of Stephen Hawking, Charles Darwin and Stephen Fry and is also famous for its rivalry with fellow high-status university, Oxford.
-I feel Cambridge is often overlooked by people of my age as a holiday destination as you could be fooled into thinking it is all centred on history or around the university, but in our 48-hour trip, we realised there is more to Cambridge than it seems.
+I feel Cambridge is often overlooked by people of my age as a holiday destination as you could be fooled into thinking it is all centred on history or around the university, but in our weekend in Cambridge, we realised there is more to this University city than it seems.

-We arrived at Cambridge on Friday afternoon and went straight to the hotel to drop off our bags and sort ourselves out.
+We arrived in Cambridge on Friday afternoon and went straight to the hotel to drop off our bags and sort ourselves out.
 As myself and my boyfriend are both on a bit of a budget at the moment, we chose to stay in a Premier Inn as we’ve always had good experiences and it’s such good value for money.
-The hotel was about a 20 minute walk from the city centre which was fine for us, but something to bear in mind.
+The hotel was about a 20-minute walk from the city centre which was fine for us, but something to bear in mind.

 Once we had settled in, we went for a wander around to get a feel for the city and find somewhere for lunch.
 We had been recommended a variety of places by a friend and opted for Aromi – an Italian bakery and coffeehouse.
 Aromi served everything from handmade sourdough pizzas to cannoli, to cocktails.
 We both opted for meaty pizzas and I can honestly say it was probably the best pizza I’ve ever eaten.
 It was so incredibly fresh and left me feeling full but not bloated or heavy.